Cisco-Talos/Mussels/README.md

   - Debug builds should also include copying .pdb files to the out/install directory (Windows)

 - Add ability to specify Platform Toolset (i.e. v141 / 14.1) in recipe build script & as a version requirement.
-  - It may make sense to create the platform toolset as a tool which adds a build script variable.
+  - It may make more sense to create the platform toolset as a tool which adds a build script variable.
     - Should tools have the ability to add new build script variables?

 - Add capability for recipes to have "static" dependencies.